cqframework/mct-ig/input/pagecontent/technical-requirements.md

 _Inconsistent implementation of data available through FHIR APIs_

-Although USCore profiles provide conformance requirements for data made available through FHIR APIs, there is still implementer flexibility that can lead to issues with achieving semantic interoperability in general, and quality reporting in particular.
+Although US Core profiles provide conformance requirements for data made available through FHIR APIs, there is still implementer flexibility that can lead to issues with achieving, unambigous accurate data exchange between systems.
 Specifically related to CMS104:

-* First, USCore defines search parameters for both `class` and `type` of an encounter, they are both specified as recommendations, rather than conformance requirements.
+* First, US Core defines search parameters for both `class` and `type` of an encounter, they are both specified as recommendations, rather than conformance requirements.
 The result is that not all implementations will make these search parameters available, making selection of appropriate encounters difficult.
 * Second, although USCore specifies that `class` is required and provides an appropriate value set of codes ([ActEncounterCode](https://terminology.hl7.org/1.0.0//ValueSet-v3-ActEncounterCode.html)), the binding is _extensible_, meaning that implementations may choose alternative codes if there is no suitable code in the value set.
 The practical implication of this is that implementers may opt for local codes, rather than going through the effort of mapping those local codes to suitable codes in the value set.
 The impact is that the `class` element may not be reliable as a filtering mechanism for encounters such as 'Inpatient Encounters'

 _Insufficient data selectivity available through FHIR APIs_